-1.3.1.
 Tollerton is a vibrant community with a rich history and heritage surrounded by farmland with views of open countryside, hills and woodland.
 This Neighbourhood Plan seeks to protect this special character and safeguard it for existing and future residents.
 Key assets, valued by residents, are given protection whilst opportunities for sympathetic enhancement and development are identified and encouraged.
-The parish will need to evolve in response to climate change and the proposed Sustainable Urban Extension to the east of Gamston/north of Tollerton.
-This plan aims to make the most of these opportunities for the parish whilst conserving its rural setting.
+The parish will need to evolve in response to climate change and the proposed new settlement within the strategic allocation to the east of Gamston/north of Tollerton known as Gamston Fields - this plan aims to make the most of these opportunities for the parish whilst conserving its rural setting.